mxcezl/JWT-SecLabs/README.md

 1. **Secrets Under the Rug: Exploiting Weak HMAC Secrets** 🤫: This lab teaches you about HMAC weaknesses and how low-complexity secrets can lead to vulnerabilities.
 [Get started here](https://github.com/mxcezl/JWT-SecLabs/tree/main/1-secrets-under-the-rug).

 2. **Voiding the Rules: None Algorithm Exploitation (CVE-2015-9235)** 🚫: In this lab, you'll practice exploiting the none algorithm vulnerability, which can lead to token verification bypass.
+(Under Development)

 3. **Chameleon Hashes: Changing Hash from Asymmetric to Symmetric (CVE-2016-5431/CVE-2016-10555)** 🔀: This lab provides a deeper understanding of the potential pitfalls in hash algorithms and how to exploit them.
+(Under Development)

 4. **Breaking and Entering Keys: Injecting a New Public Key in the Header (CVE-2018-0114)** 🔑: Here, you'll explore how attackers can insert a new public key into the header to manipulate token verification.
+(Under Development)

 5. **Hidden Keys, Open Doors: Exploiting Embedded Public Keys (CVE-2018-0114)** 👁️: This lab is centered around learning about vulnerabilities that arise when public keys are embedded in tokens.
+(Under Development)

 6. **ID Missteps: Exploring Bad JWT ID (JTI) Implementation in Backend** 🆔: In this lab, you'll discover how missteps in JTI implementation can open the door for exploitation.
+(Under Development)

 ## 🎓 How to Use

 To get started, check out the [docs](https://github.com/mxcezl/JWT-SecLabs/tree/main/docs) folder.
 Here, you'll find detailed guides and tutorials for each lab.
 Each guide includes a scenario description, step-by-step instructions, and expected results.

+## 🗓️ Changelog

+To follow the development progress and see the changes made over time, check out the [CHANGELOG](https://github.com/mxcezl/JWT-SecLabs/tree/main/CHANGELOG.md).

 ## 👩‍💻 How to Contribute